 Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
 And after He had fasted forty days and forty nights, He then became hungry.
 And the tempter came (Matt 4:1-3).

-Christ was tempted to have bread, but He desired obedience to the Scripture more.
-He was tempted to have power over the world’s kingdoms without having to be crucified, but He desire obedience to His Father more.
+Christ was tempted to have bread, but He desired obedience to the Scriptures’ teachings more.
+He was tempted to have power over the world’s kingdoms without having to be crucified, but He desired obedience to His Father instead.
 In this we, we must take every thought captive in Christ (2 Cor 10:5) and seek obedience and deny our temptations.

 Satan is the source of temptation.
 This is a quick and easy point.
 Satan is called “the tempter.”
 He tempted Jesus.
 He tempted Eve in the Garden of Eden and by extension her husband as well.
 We pray, “Lead us not into temptation, but deliver us from the evil one.”